 Note the wave in the background here.
 It is darker than the surrounding water and a nice loaded brush with a darker water color twisted and turned as you paint across the canvas will convey this nicely.
 The nice foam patches in front of this wave can be painted with a thin loose brush stroke, drawing twisty lines to convey that effect.

 Here is another wave exhibiting similar features (and lots of figures for a bonus).
 Note parts of the wave are broken, and some are ready to break.
-The top edge of the slightly broken ware is slightly lighter while the rest and the area below the wave generally darker but note the lighter reflection at the edge.
+The top edge of the slightly broken wave is slightly lighter while the rest and the area below the wave generally darker but note the lighter reflection at the edge.
 If you follow the basic pattern of a dark line, with whiter breaks, you are most of the way there.

 Here is a section of a painting where I viewed the wave straight on.
 It’s mainly a dark wavy line with white break points.
 Keep it all irregular shapes and sizes, like a real wave, and it will pass for a realistic wave.

 Here are some waves in sequence.
 They get closer together as they recede in space and generally smaller.
 This was an earlier painting not quite as successful as more recent ones, but the basic concept, dark line of the water’s color, then white breaks, with the darkest water under the wave, still holds.
 For splashes on the rocks, just stroke the brush upwards where the wave hits the rocks.